The most delicious vegan scalloped potatoes. These are the perfect side dish for a special occasion. A simple recipe with spectacular results!

 Things like: it’s possible for a white sauce to ‘break’ when baking.

 Have you ever heard of such a thing?
 I hadn’t!
 Not until I literally saw it in action.

 That was with a previous incarnation of this recipe when I was trying it with a bechamel style sauce.
 I pulled it out the oven after an hour and all looked good, but the potatoes were still too hard, so I put it back in for half an hour, and pulled it out only to see what a sauce ‘breaking’ actually looks like.

 It looks like the oil and the starch of the sauce literally break apart.
 You have oil and then you have starchy bits.
-It’s really pretty gross!
+Lovely!
+(Not at all lovely).

 I shelved the idea of the bechamel sauce but since we’re talking cooking tips and I brought up the breaking of the sauce story, let me just tell you that I found out that the way to avoid this is to not bring your bechamel sauce to the boil before you use it in a dish that is going to be baked for a loooong time.